 Reviews and Information for Sardines

 Be careful with canned fish!
-Our tests showed which tuna, salmon, sardines, and herring are best or worst based on amounts of beneficial omega-3s (EPA and DHA) and contaminants (mercury and arsenic).
+Our tests showed which tuna, salmon, sardines, and mackerel are best or worst based on amounts of beneficial omega-3s (EPA and DHA) and contaminants (mercury and arsenic).
 Differences among albacore (white), skipjack, and yellow tuna, as well as sockeye (red) and pink salmon, sardines, and herring kippers are revealed and explained in this new report.

 CL Answer